Counter-Reformation: Ukraine

+Outcomes

+Scholars have made a distinction between the political issue of a state's established religion remaining Catholic and the advance of religious reforms within Catholicism: Anglican historian G.E.
+Duffield noted, "RC reform ... does not easily fit into geographical patterns as Protestant reform does."

 Areas affected

-The Counter-Reformation succeeded in drastically diminishing Protestantism in Poland, France, Italy, and the vast lands controlled by the Habsburgs including Austria, southern Germany, Bohemia (now the Czech Republic), the Spanish Netherlands (now Belgium), Croatia, and Slovenia.
-Noticeably, it failed to succeed completely in Hungary, where a sizeable Protestant minority remains to this day, although Catholics still are the largest Christian denomination.
+The Counter-Reformation succeeded in drastically diminishing Protestantism in Lithuania, Poland, France, Italy, and the vast lands controlled by the Habsburgs including Austria, southern Germany, Bohemia (now in the Czech Republic), the Spanish Netherlands (now Belgium and surrounds), Croatia, and Slovenia.
+It did not succeed as completely in Hungary, where a sizeable Protestant minority remains to this day, although Catholics still are the largest Christian denomination.